ROBelgium/MSNoise/doc/installation.rst

 And you're ready to start your first project: :ref:`Workflow`.

+When moving your project to a larger server, HPC or else, just add the connection to this server in Workbench and you're good to go with the very same interface/tool !

 Database Structure - Tables
 ----------------------------
 MSNoise will create the tables automatically upon running the installer script (see :ref:`Workflow`).